Tenure Stream and LEO Faculty Qualifications Policy

 The policy stipulates that the primary method for determining the qualifications of faculty is by credentials, meaning all faculty shall have an academic degree relevant to what they are teaching and at least one level above the level at which they teach, except in programs for terminal degrees.
 There are exception provisions for undergraduate, graduate, and general education instruction.

-All faculty-hiring managers must complete the Tenure Stream & LEO Lecturer Qualification Verification Form and have it signed by the college dean and the provost before making an offer of appointment.
+All faculty-hiring managers must complete the electronic Instructor Qualification Form before making an offer of appointment.

 Faculty Grievance Procedures